National Institute of Neurological Disorders and Stroke (NINDS)

 • Oversees research education granting mechanisms and outreach activities to enhance the pipeline of students at all levels into the scientific workforce.

-• Guides the development and implementation of investigator-initiated clinical trials across all age groups to test the safety and efficacy of innovative treatments for neurological disorders and stroke and to compare the efficacy of existing treatments;
+• Guides the development and implementation of investigator-initiated clinical trials across all age groups, within the United States and globally, to test the safety and efficacy of innovative treatments for neurological disorders and stroke and to compare the efficacy of existing treatments;

 • Provides guidance and leadership to NINDS-funded extramural networks that implement clinical trials in neurological disorders and stroke;